visnkmr/ns_gui/README.md

 # NetSpeed Monitor
 python based GUI that shows per second upload, download speed from the JSON endpoint provided by ns_daemon.

 Since the daemon and GUI are separate apps you can close and reopen the GUI as desired.
-For eg when you are doing some work that requires the full screen real estate.
+For eg when you are doing some work that requires the whole screen estate available.

 Upload and Download speed updates every 1s, the total is updated every 60s.